sameh-farouk/rmb_tester/README.md

-# rmb_tester
+# RMB tools (CLI tools/scripts)

-for testing purposes, you can use either RMB_Tester or RMB_echo or both to quickly test communication between multiple RMB
+for testing purposes. you can use either RMB_Tester or RMB_echo or both to quickly test communication between multiple [RMB](https://github.com/threefoldtech/rmb-rs).

-## installation:
+## Installation:
 - clone the repo
 - create a new env
 ```py